After Prince George’s School Announcement, Estate Agent Cites 60 Percent Increase In Local House Inquiries

 “Since the announcement that Prince George is due to attend Thomas’s school in Battersea from September, we have seen a resurgence in interest in the Battersea Park area amongst buyers.
 We have seen an increase of up to 60 per cent in inquiries for houses of £4m and above and quite a few have explicitly cited the added draw of the royal connection that the area will now enjoy.”

-Last year, Montessori nurseries in Norfolk have witnessed a similar effect when Prince George attended one.
+Last year, Montessori nurseries in Norfolk witnessed a similar effect when Prince George attended one.
 Maria Montessori Institute training director then told The Telegraph, “When it was announced, our phones were ringing off the hook with people asking whether we had space in our nurseries.”

 William and Kate recently announced through the palace that their firstborn would go to Thomas’s Battersea School.
 For months, many thought that the prince would attend Wetherby.
 Apart from being closer to Kensington Palace, it was likewise the school William, Harry, and their father Charles attended.

-Vanity Fair reports that some parents in New York felt “burned” by William and Kate’s decision to send George to a different school.
+Vanity Fair reported that some parents in New York felt “burned” by William and Kate’s decision to send George to a different school.
 When news surfaced that George will attend Wetherby in London, some parents thought that the prestige will also “rub off” on Wetherby’s satellite school on the Upper East Side.

 The royal couple appears to have a meaningful reason behind their decision for George since Thomas’s schools are known for their emphasis on developing the moral compasses of their pupils.
 Children who go to the schools are expected to be kind above all.
 The school’s website further emphasizes the students’ need to be respectful of other people’s beliefs.